evernym/mysql-wallet-storage/README.md

 }"
 ```

+You then need to call the `mysql_storage_init` function from your application code to register the plugin to libindy.
+You can then access the wallet as normal.

 ### LibIndy

-To use liblndy directly, you need to call the `mysql_storage_init` function from your application code to register the plugin to libindy.
+To use libIndy directly, you need to call the `mysql_storage_init` function from your application code to register the plugin to libindy.

 Then, when you call libindy wallet functions such as `create_wallet` or `open_wallet`, you pass in the wallet configuration and database credentials as parameters: